 - Skin conditions.

-- Objects such as a lost tampon can also cause irritation, itching, and strong-smelling discharge.
+- Objects such as a lost tampon in your vagina can also cause irritation, itching, and strong-smelling discharge.

 Sometimes, the exact cause cannot be found.
 This is called nonspecific vulvovaginitis.